davdar/maam/writeup/pldi15.markdown

 ``````````````````````````````````````````````````

 We use the monad laws to reason about our implementation in the absence of a particular implementatino of `bind` and `return`:
 `````indent```````````````````````````````````````
 bind-unit₁ : bind(return(a))(k) = k(a)
 bind-unit₂ : bind(m)(return) = m
 bind-assoc : bind(bind(m)(k₁))(k₂) = bind(m)(λ(a).bind(k₁(a))(k₂))
 ``````````````````````````````````````````````````
+`bind` and `return` mean something different for each monadic effect class.
+For state, `bind` is a sequencer of state and `return` is the "no change in state" effect.
+For nondeterminism, `bind` implements a merging of multiple branches and `return` is the singleton branch.

-These operators capture the essence of the explicit state-passing and set comprehension aspects of the interpreter.
+These operators capture the essence of the combination of explicit state-passing and set comprehension in the interpreter.
-Our interpreter will use these operators and avoid referencing an explicit configuration `ς` or sets of results.
+Our interpreter will use these operators and avoid referencing an explicit configuration `ς` or explicit collections of results.

 As is traditional with monadic programming, we use `do` and semicolon notation as syntactic sugar for `bind`.
 For example: